Opinion | Democrats finally grasp the importance of the Supreme Court — when it’s almost too late

-Yet despite regular reminders of the court’s incredibly important role in shaping not just the political world but all of our lives, Democrats never seemed to get that worked up about it.
+Despite regular reminders of the court’s incredibly important role in shaping not just the political world but all of our lives, Democrats never seemed to get that worked up about it.
 But they may be feeling it now.
 When it’s almost too late.

 According to a new Post-ABC News poll, a majority of the country (57 percent) agrees with Democrats that the seat vacated by Ruth Bader Ginsburg should be filled by the winner of November’s election; 38 percent say it should be filled right now by President Trump.